drue/King-James/README.md

 switched to a commercial handheld because it was much smaller and lighter.

-The handheld commercial units available today all have issues.
-Only two have digital inputs.
-One is a piece of crap and the other wastes space and budget on built-in mics that I'm not too keen on.
-I also don't really need analog inputs though sometimes they do come in handy.

-Now with SBCs like Raspberry-Pi and BeagleBone, I can make a better recorder for my purposes without compromising on size or price.
-I particularly want remote control via my phone.
+Now with SBCs like Raspberry-Pi and BeagleBone, I can make a recorder that is better than commercial units for my purposes.

 Status